GuangyuWangLab2021/cellDancer/readme.rst

 To install cellDancer from source code, run:
 ``pip install 'your_path/Source Code/cellDancer'``

-The dependencies could also be installed by ``pip install -r requirements.txt``.

 For M1 Mac users if you encountered a problem while installing bezier.
 Please refer to the following link: https://bezier.readthedocs.io/en/2021.2.12/#installing

+If any other dependency could not be installed, try ``pip install --no-deps celldancer``.
+Then install the dependencies by ``pip install -r requirements.txt``.